crystallabs/event_handler/README.md

 ### Meta Events

-There are four built-in events:
+There are three built-in events:

 `AddHandlerEvent` - Event emitted whenever a handler is added for any event, including itself.

 `RemoveHandlerEvent` - Event emitted whenever a handler is removed from any event, including itself.

 `AnyEvent` - Event emitted on any event.
 Adding a handler for this event allows listening for all emitted events and their arguments.

-`ExceptionEvent` - Event used for emitting exceptions.
-If an exception is emitted using this event and there are no handlers subscribed to it, the exception will instead be raised.
-Appropriateness of this event in the system core is still being evaluated.

 As mentioned, a wrapper object is implicitly created around a handler on every `on`, to encapsulate the handler and its subscription options (the values of `once?`, `async?`, and `at`).